Buttler century sets up England win

 |Scorecard

-England all but secured their place in the semi-finals of the T20 World Cup as Jos Buttler's sensational century set up a tense 27-run win over Sri Lanka.
+England all but secured their place in the semi-finals of the T20 World Cup as Jos Buttler's sensational century set up a tense 26-run win over Sri Lanka.

 Chasing 164 after Buttler's 101 not out, Sri Lanka required just 34 from 20 balls to end England's unbeaten start to the tournament.